- Quantization Overview

-OnnxRuntime Quantization on CPU can run U8U8, U8S8 and S8S8.
-S8S8 with QDQ format is the default setting for blance of performance and accuracy.
+ONNX Runtime quantization on CPU can run U8U8, U8S8 and S8S8.
+S8S8 with QDQ is the default setting and balances performance and accuracy.
 It should be the first choice.
 Only in cases that the accuracy drops a lot, you can try U8U8.
-Note that S8S8 with QOperator format will be slow on x86-64 CPUs and it should be avoided in general.
-OnnxRuntime Quantization on GPU only support S8S8 format.
+Note that S8S8 with QOperator will be slow on x86-64 CPUs and should be avoided in general.
+ONNX Runtime quantization on GPU only supports S8S8.

-On x86-64 machines with AVX2 and AVX512 extensions, OnnxRuntime uses VPMADDUBSW instruction for U8S8 for performance, but this instruction suffer saturation issue.
-Generally, it is not a big issue for final result.
-If you hit a big accuracy drop for some models, it may be caused by the saturation.
-In this case, you can either try reduce_range or U8U8 format which doesn’t have saturation issue.
+On x86-64 machines with AVX2 and AVX512 extensions, ONNX Runtime uses the VPMADDUBSW instruction for U8S8 for performance.
+This instruction might suffer from saturation issues: it can happen that the output does not fit into a 16-bit integer and has to be clamped (saturated) to fit.
+Generally, this is not a big issue for the final result.
+However, if you do encounter a large accuracy drop, it may be caused by saturation.
+In this case, you can either try reduce_range or the U8U8 format which doesn’t have saturation issues.

-There is no such issue on other CPU archs(x64 with VNNI and ARM).
+There is no such issue on other CPU architectures (x64 with VNNI and ARM).

-This notebook demonstrates the E2E process.
+This notebook demonstrates the process.

 - Implement a CalibrationDataReader.

 - Compute quantization parameters using a calibration data set.
 Note: In order to include all tensors from the model for better calibration, please run

 - Save quantization parameters into a flatbuffer file

 - Load model and quantization parameter file and run with the TensorRT EP.